When to Use PUT vs PATCH for Partial Updates

 What media type should I use for PATCH?

-Use application/merge-patch+json (RFC 7396) for simple field overrides, or application/json-patch+json (RFC 6902) for complex array/object operations.
-Avoid bare application/json unless explicitly documented.
+Use application/merge-patch+json (RFC 7396) for simple field overrides where null means clear and omission means preserve.
+Use application/json-patch+json (RFC 6902) for complex operations on nested arrays or objects.
+Avoid bare application/json unless your documentation explicitly defines the merge semantics.